Novel Coronavirus Health Advice – updated March 13th (17:00)

 - Remdesivir, a broad spectrum anti-viral drug, also shows promise in curbing the virus and further trials are underway.

-The 2019-novel coronavirus (COVID-19) is likely to continue to attract high levels of attention in the media for many weeks.
+The 2019-novel coronavirus (COVID-19) will continue to attract high levels of attention in the media for many weeks.
 Some of the media reporting continues to be alarmist in nature, however, validated sources of information continue to build a better picture of the clinical situation and are enabling better advice to be formulated.

 The World Health Organisation (WHO) and Public Health England (PHE) continue to be our main reference sources.